ErichStyger/McuOnEclipse_PEx/Drivers/freeRTOS/gdbBacktraceDebug/readme_gdbBacktraceDebug.txt

 - .gdbinit-FreeRTOS-helpers (GDB script file)

 Usage:
-- execute GDB script
+- execute GDB script (either manually or in the launch configuration): source .//Generated_Code//.gdbinit-FreeRTOS-helpers
-  source .//Generated_Code//.gdbinit-FreeRTOS-helpers
 - execute
   freertos_show_threads
   to show threads with handlers
-- use
 - use
   freertos_switch_to_task <handle>
   to show task stack
 - use
   freertos_restore_running_context
   to restore the context before running

 Credits to:
 - Artem Pisarneko for his initial contribution